-- Replace each SIMM, one at a time, with a known-good SIMM of the same size. - If the problem goes away, the last SIMM replaced is defective.
-If all SIMMs have been replaced and the problem remains, replace the system board.
+- Replace each SIMM, one at a time, with a known-good SIMM of the - If the problem goes away, the last SIMM replaced is defective.
+If all SIMMs have been replaced and the problem remains, replace the system board. - If you are unable to correct the problem, go to "Undetermined Problem" on page 2-62.

-The system memory is now functioning correctly.
-If you suspect an intermittent problem, run the Memory test multiple times.
+- The system memory is now functioning correctly.
+If you suspect an intermittent problem, run the Memory test multiple times. - If you are unable to correct the problem, go to "Undetermined Problem" on page 2-62.